Seanabuklau/OOP-Final-Project/README.md

 |   |-- mvnw.cmd
 |   |-- pom.xml
 |   |-- READ.me

-Run the Application
+## Running the Application
 Download and unzip the source repository for this guide, or clone it using Git: git clone [insert link] Place the source repository inside wamp/www directory cd into IS442-OOP/DigitalRemittance
 To run the application, run the following command in a terminal window (in the complete) directory:
 ./mvnw spring-boot:run or mvnw spring-boot:run or mvn spring-boot:run

-UI Designs
+## UI/UX Features
+### User Interface
 Following Nielsen’s 10 heuristic evaluation, our team created a simple and clean UI:
-UI for Mapping (Onboarding)
+1. UI for Mapping (Onboarding)

-UI for Transaction
+2. UI for Transaction

+### User Experience
 Onboarding
-During onboarding, the key features are as follow:
+The key features of onboarding are as follow:
-CU uploads CSV containing Corporate Fields
+- CU uploads CSV containing Corporate Fields
-Portal maps Corporate Fields to SSOT
+- Portal maps Corporate Fields to SSOT
-Portal saves Mapping configuration in MySQL
+- Portal saves Mapping configuration in MySQL

 Transaction
 When CU wants to send transaction, the key processes are:
-CU uploads transactions using a CSV file
+- CU uploads transactions using a CSV file
-App validates data uploaded
+- App validates data uploaded
-Returns status to UI
+- Returns status to UI
-App calls Sandbox for authentication
+- App calls Sandbox for authentication
-App sends transaction to Sandbox
+- App sends transaction to Sandbox
-Returns status to UI
+- Returns status to UI
-Store transactions in MySQL
+- Store transactions in MySQL

-Diving into the Code
+## Driving into the Code
 Big picture: We’re going to create a simple remittance service that maps the fields of a corporation to send transactions to various APIs.
 We’ll store company objects in a (H2 in-memory) database, and access them (via something called JPA).
 Then we’ll wrap that with something that will allow access over the internet (called the Spring MVC layer).

 Company